 Study materials — practice exams, prep books, simulators — range from $0 (free resources) to $200–$500 for premium tools.

-Either way, compared to a master's degree, it's a fraction of the cost.
+Either way, compared to a master's degree, it's not in the same universe.

 The Salary Data: What the Numbers Really Say